jesuspinal/githubfaker/README.md

 GitHub Faker is a simple project that simulates making Git commits on a repository by generating fake commit data with random dates.
 This project uses Git, Moment.js, JSON file storage, and Random.js to mimic the process of creating commit histories.

+## Purpose

+The goal of this project is to create and manage fake commit histories for a Git repository.
+You can simulate a series of commits for testing, demonstration, or fun by generating commit dates at random intervals, pushing them to the repository, and updating a `data.json` file with the commit timestamps.

 ## Disclaimer

 This project is intended **only** for educational and entertainment purposes.
 It is not designed to deceive, mislead, or manipulate any systems or individuals.
 The creation of fake commit histories can violate the terms of service of GitHub or other platforms, and using this tool for malicious purposes is strictly prohibited.